 MA: How do regular pillowcases affect your curls?

 RK: Cotton or regular pillowcases act like a sponge and will absorb moisture, while silk retains it.
 When you lie on a silk or satin pillowcase, the natural oils from your hair are maintained rather than soaked up.
 This leaves your hair nourished rather than dry with no shine.

 MA: Can a regular pillowcase cause any significant damage to your hair?

 RK: There is no evidence that pillowcases cause significant damage.
-However, hairs on your pillow can be a sign that you’re starting to lose your hair or breakage is occuring.
+However, hairs on your pillow can be a sign that you’re starting to lose your hair or breakage is occurring.
 Tangled strands in the morning cause you to spend more time trying to brush and can actually lead to damage and loss in the process.
-While you’re sleeping, your hair needs some love and care, too!
+While you’re sleeping, your hair needs some love and care, too.

 If you’re not totally ecstatic about sleeping on a silk or satin material, sateen might be a good alternative, or even higher thread count pillowcases can have the same effect.
 Certain styles can also be preserved by the use of a smoother fabric as opposed to plain old cotton which causes too much abrasion.
 With this newfound knowledge, go forth and fluff those curls right.